Download our prospectus

 WSC and the Trust operate under a collaboration agreement and have a strategic alliance to work together as the Eastern Education Group (the “Group”).

-The Group has a common vision “deliver a world-class, inspirational life-long learning journey that drives prosperity and wellbeing for all in our communities.
+The Group has a common vision “deliver a world-class, inspirational life-long learning journey that drives prosperity and well-being for all in our communities.
 At the heart of this is progression and supporting students to the next stages of their lives by focusing on:

 mission vision and strategy governance